-Bearing little expectation of Bordeaux beyond the strong suspicion that it would offer wine, I was happy to discover on my first trip there recently that it’s a beautiful, atmospheric city on a pleasingly human scale.
+Bearing little expectation of Bordeaux beyond the strong suspicion that it would offer wine (the airport has its own vineyard FFS), I was happy to discover on my first trip there recently that it’s a beautiful, atmospheric city on a pleasingly human scale.
 Its most expansive architectonic gesture is the Place de la Bourse, spreading its arms wide open to the cocoa-coloured, fast-flowing Garonne and the riverside water feature providing relief to adults and children alike on an infernally hot day.

 Away from the river lie the labyrinthine laneways of the Saint-Pierre district.
 One, so slender that it admits no traffic, little sunlight but any number of tables spilling out on to the walkway from bars and restaurants, is Rue des Faussets.
 The Empire style building at number 7 was said to have once belonged to a reformed Jacobin, who at the height of The Terror apparently had a parody turn as the Pope at the dedication of a temple to Reason on the site of the Bastille.
 And in 1931 an apartment in this building would welcome another resident who carried out his own transgressive identity burlesque here: Pierre Molinier.